cli99/starter-academic/content/authors/admin/_index.md

 <!-- I am a PhD candidate in Computer Science at the University of Illinois at Urbana-Champaign (UIUC) and a member of the [IMPACT Research Group](http://impact.crhc.illinois.edu/) led by Professor [Wen-Mei Hwu](https://ece.illinois.edu/directory/profile/w-hwu). -->

-I am senior software engineer at Databricks AI/Machine Learning.
+I am senior software engineer at Databricks GenAI.
 My work has focused on understanding and optimizing inference/training of Deep Learning (DL) models, particularly on Transformers (LLMs).
 Before that, I was a senior researcher at Microsoft.
 At Microsoft, I worked on improving the performance/usability of transformer models in production (e.g. GitHub Copilot, DALL·E-2, etc.), building systematic profiling/optimization stacks for DL, and integrating SOTA system technologies into [Microsoft DeepSpeed](https://github.com/microsoft/DeepSpeed), an open-source DL optimization software suite that enables unprecedented scale and speed for training and inference.

 I recently developed and open sourced [llm-analysis](https://github.com/cli99/llm-analysis): Latency and Memory Analysis of Transformer Models for Training and Inference, check it out!